ArpedXD/Performance-task/README.md

 # Performance-task
-This is a new project that i made for practice purposes and probabbly pass it to my teacher :))
+This is a new project that i made for practice purposes and probabbly pass it to my teacher :D